Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 All cordless stick vacuums need maintenance to function efficiently for years.

-You’ll be spending (easily) a few hundred for these products, and caring for them makes sense to ensure these machines last as long as possible.
+You’ll spend (easily) a few hundred dollars on these products, and caring for them makes sense to ensure they last as long as possible.

-- Primary nozzles: This component is the most abused and needs the most frequent maintenance – at least weekly.
+- Primary nozzles: This component is the most abused and requires the most frequent maintenance —at least weekly.
 Fortunately, these brushes are detachable and straightforward to clean.
 Remove dust and hair build-up, especially on the axles, to prevent premature wear.

 - Dustbin: Empty the contents after every run to prevent debris from clogging the filter and dust mites from breeding.

-- Filter: Clean the primary filter once a month to maintain performance.
+- Filter: Clean the primary filter monthly to maintain performance.

 - Battery: Avoid using the max setting for extended periods to lengthen the battery’s service life.
 Using it in this setting overheats the battery, shortening its lifespan.